Threkork/Kovi/README_Cargo.md

 }
 ```

-On your first run, during `build_bot`, you'll be prompted to enter some information to create the `kovi.conf.json` file, which is required for Kovi to run.
+On your first run, during `build_bot`, you'll be prompted to enter some information to create the `kovi.conf.toml` file, which is required for Kovi to run.

 ```
 ✔ What is the type of the host of the OneBot server? · IPv4